Undergraduate Teacher Education Pathway (UTEP)

 All education majors are required to have a primary School of Arts and Sciences major and must fulfill the Hunter Core requirements.

-Early Childhood and Childhood Majors can declare a primary major in any liberal Arts and Sciences major that lead to a Bachelor of Arts degree
+Early Childhood and Childhood Majors can declare a primary major in any liberal Arts and Sciences major that leads to a Bachelor of Arts degree.

 Explore the School of Arts and Science majors and their requirements in the catalog.